2 Corinthians 5 – Ambassadors for Christ

 i.
 Importantly, God did this through Jesus Christ.
 God did not reconcile us to Himself by neglecting His holy justice, or “giving in” to sinful, rebellious humanity.
 He did it by an amazing, righteous, sacrifice of love.
 God demands not one bit less justice and righteousness from man under Jesus, but the demand has been satisfied through Jesus Christ.

 c.
-And has given us the ministry of reconciliation: Having has reconciled us to Himself through Jesus Christ, now God expects us to take up the ministry of reconciliation and has therefore committed to us the word of reconciliation.
+And has given us the ministry of reconciliation: Having reconciled us to Himself through Jesus Christ, now God expects us to take up the ministry of reconciliation and has therefore committed to us the word of reconciliation.

 i.
 Reconciliation comes by the word of reconciliation.
 God uses the preached word to reconcile men and women to Himself.